IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > All persons are equal before the law and are entitled without any discrimination to the equal protection of the law.
 In this respect, the law shall prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination on any ground...

 Article 3 of both the ICCPR and the ICESCR require New Zealand to ensure equal enjoyment of rights between women and men.

+Eliminating discrimination is fundamental to the enjoyment of human rights. **ICECSR General Comment 16, paragraph 3**

 Article 3 of ICCPR
 > The States Parties to the present Covenant undertake to ensure the equal right of men and women to the enjoyment of all civil and political rights set forth in the present Covenant.